Paul-Frédéric Rollet: Military career

 Rollet served first in Algeria from 1899 to 1902, then in Madagascar from 1902 to 1905, prior to returning to Algeria from 1905 to 1909.
 Promoted to captain in March 1909, he commanded the 3rd mounted combat company of the 1st marching battalion of the 2nd Foreign Regiment, 2^{e} R.E from 1909 to 1914.

 While World War I erupted, Rollet was on leave in France.
 Insisting to be on the front, he was assigned to the 31st Line Infantry Regiment (31st Line Infantry Regiment), then to the 331 Infantry Regiment (331st Infantry Regiment).
 Wounded twice, he was promoted by delegation to Chef de bataillon (Commandant – Major), based on the recommendation of général Henri Joseph Eugène Gouraud.
 Following several victories, he was confirmed as a Chef de battalion.

+Flag of the Foreign Legion Marching Regiment (RMLE) in 1917, held by Rollet.
+(On the far left is Max Mader).

 On 18 May 1917 he was assigned to the Foreign Legion and became the regimental commander of the Marching Regiment of the Foreign Legion (R.M.L.E) as a lieutenant-colonel.
 Under his command, the regiment covered itself with excellence during combats of Hangard-en-Santerre, La Montagnde de Paris, then in piercing the Hindenburg Line, a combat battle which would later be designated as the anniversary of the 3rd Foreign Infantry Regiment 3^{e} REI, heir to the traditions of the R.M.L.E.
 The regimental colors of the R.M.L.E were subsequently decorated with four new citations (with five previous citations already) as well as the double Fourragere, with colors of the Légion d'honneur and Croix de guerre.

 At the end of the war of 1914–1918, he participated in campaigns in Morocco with his regiment, which would be designated as the 3rd Foreign Infantry Regiment 3^{e} REI.

 Consequently, Rollet was promoted to colonel.
 In 1925, he assumed command as regimental commander of the 1st Foreign Regiment 1^{e} RE at Sidi-Bel-Abbès.
 He would remain until planning the 100th anniversary (the centennial) of the French Foreign Legion on Cameron day of 30 April 1931.

 On 1 April 1931 Rollet assumed command tenure as the 1st Inspector of the Foreign Legion, a post which he specifically created under his intentions.

 Following years of service, Rollet retired on 20 December 1935, having accumulated 41 years of military service out of which 33 years were in the Legion.